publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXIX/m__us_usc_t42_s1396r.md

 >     “(a) __New Requirements and Survey and Certification Process.—__

->     Except as otherwise specifically provided in section 1919 of the Social Security Act \[this section\], the amendments made by sections 4211 \[enacting this section, amending sections 1320a–7b, 1396a, 1396b, 1396d, 1396j, 1396l, 1396n, 1396o, 1396p, 1396r, and 1396s of this title, redesignating [section 1396r of this title][/us/usc/t42/s1396r] as [section 1396r–3 of this title][/us/usc/t42/s1396r–3], and amending provisions set out as a note under [section 1396r–3 of this title][/us/usc/t42/s1396r–3]\] and 4212 \[amending sections 1395cc, 1396a, 1396b, 1396i, and 1396r of this title\] (relating to nursing facility requirements and survey and certification requirements) shall apply to nursing facility services furnished on or after October 1, 1990, without regard to whether regulations to implement such amendments are promulgated by such date; except that section 1902(a)(28)(B) of the Social Security Act \[[section 1396a(a)(28)(B) of this title][/us/usc/t42/s1396a/a/28/B]\] (as amended by section 4211(b) of this Act), relating to requiring State medical assistance plans to specify the services included in nursing facility services, shall apply to calendar quarters beginning more than 6 months after the date of the enactment of this Act \[Dec.
+>     Except as otherwise specifically provided in section 1919 of the Social Security Act \[[42 U.S.C.
+1396r][/us/usc/t42/s1396r]\], the amendments made by sections 4211 \[enacting this section, amending sections 1320a–7b, 1396a, 1396b, 1396d, 1396j, 1396l, 1396n, 1396o, 1396p, 1396r, and 1396s of this title, redesignating [section 1396r of this title][/us/usc/t42/s1396r] as [section 1396r–3 of this title][/us/usc/t42/s1396r–3], and amending provisions set out as a note under [section 1396r–3 of this title][/us/usc/t42/s1396r–3]\] and 4212 \[amending sections 1395cc, 1396a, 1396b, 1396i, and 1396r of this title\] (relating to nursing facility requirements and survey and certification requirements) shall apply to nursing facility services furnished on or after October 1, 1990, without regard to whether regulations to implement such amendments are promulgated by such date; except that section 1902(a)(28)(B) of the Social Security Act \[[42 U.S.C.
+1396a(a)(28)(B)][/us/usc/t42/s1396a/a/28/B]\] (as amended by section 4211(b) of this Act), relating to requiring State medical assistance plans to specify the services included in nursing facility services, shall apply to calendar quarters beginning more than 6 months after the date of the enactment of this Act \[Dec.
 22, 1987\], without regard to whether regulations to implement such section are promulgated by such date.

 >     “(b) __Enforcement.—__

->         (1) Except as otherwise specifically provided in section 1919 of the Social Security Act \[this section\], the amendments made by section 4213 of this Act \[amending this section and sections 1396a and 1396b of this title\] apply to payments under title XIX of the Social Security Act \[this subchapter\] for calendar quarters beginning on or after the date of the enactment of this Act \[Dec.
+>         (1) Except as otherwise specifically provided in section 1919 of the Social Security Act \[[42 U.S.C.
+1396r][/us/usc/t42/s1396r]\], the amendments made by section 4213 of this Act \[amending this section and sections 1396a and 1396b of this title\] apply to payments under title XIX of the Social Security Act \[[42 U.S.C.
+1396][/us/usc/t42/s1396] et seq.\] for calendar quarters beginning on or after the date of the enactment of this Act \[Dec.
 22, 1987\], without regard to whether regulations to implement such amendments are promulgated by such date.

 >         “(2)